akshaybabu09/bowlingalley/README.md

 Once you run the above command you will be asked a few questions.
 1. Do you wish to add a new strategies?
-Please respond with a **Yes** or a **No** If **Yes**
+Please respond with a **Yes** or a **No**

+    If **Yes**

         You will be asked the following:
-        a.
-The number of strategies you want to add.
+        - The number of strategies you want to add.
-        b.
-The condition for the strategy.
+        - The condition for the strategy.
-        c.
-The bonus value.
+        - The bonus value.

 ![include_strategy](https://user-images.githubusercontent.com/45592052/69254938-f9ce9f00-0bdc-11ea-9ed0-d0c295eaa07a.png)